adolfoeliazat/iota-fees/README.md

-# IOTA Fees (Extension Module)
+# IOTA-Fees IXI (IOTA eXtensible Interface module)
-This extension library for IOTA allows for setting transaction fees, in order to make IOTA a fully acceptable crypto currency and to increase acceptance of your business towards customers.
+This extension module for IOTA allows for setting transaction fees, in order to make IOTA a fully acceptable and competitive crypto currency.
+Furthermore, have guarantee to increase acceptance of your business towards customers.

-Fees are sent to me and I might take care of wasting some electricity to back the network, in exchange.
+Fees are sent to me and I (might) take care of wasting electricity to back the ledger network, in exchange.
+For every fee, I gonna leave my PC on over night (43,2 kiloseconds!!).

+Try it out now!
+It works as simple as great!

 ## Usage
-All you need to do to enable this extension is to import it in your project.
+All you need to do to enable this extension module is to import it in your IOTA Python project.

         import iota_fees

-After importing, the functionality of the default IOTA library will be extended and accept a "fee" parameter as an input for sending transactions. **Submitting little fees might influence your karma, while increasing will make your wallet you quick(ly poor).**
+After importing, the functionality of the default IOTA library will be extended and accept a "fee" parameter as an input for sending transactions. **Submitting little fees might hurt your karma or make you FOMO, while increasing will make your wallet you quick(ly poor).**

 ```